Code of Conduct Article III: Student Conduct, Section C

 • Threat to Staff, Student or Other Person: Expression, conveyed by word or action, of intent to abuse, intimidate, coerce, or injure a staff member, student, or other person; I-III

-• Tobacco Products Violation: Possession, distribution or use of any Tobacco Product (as defined above) or look alike; I-II
+• Tobacco Products Violation: Possession, distribution, use, consumption, being under the influence, purchase or sale of any Tobacco Product, as defined in this Code; I-II

 • Trespassing: Unauthorized presence on school property, including while on suspension; I-II